lewj85/jessesort/README.md

 2. Merge Phase

 Merge all stacks until 1 remains.
-This currently utilizes Powersort's near-optimal merge strategy that considers 3 consecutive subarrays at a time.
-We check if merging Y and Z is beneficial before merging with X, preventing an unbalanced merge tree.
+This currently utilizes Powersort's near-optimal merge strategy that prevents an unbalanced merge tree.

 NOTE: A faster merge policy (Huffman?) may replace this.
 Testing is underway!